idkr-client/idkr/README.md

 idk, just a Krunker client

 ## Features
+W: Windows, M: Mac, L: Linux
 ### Settings
 - Disable Frame Rate Limit -s
-- ANGLE Grapchics Backend -s
+- ANGLE Grapchics Backend -s (W)
 	- Performance of the client can be affected by this option
 	- If you experiencing problems like crashes, try using different backend
 	- Probably only effective on Windows